 sheared pyramidal 'Green Mountain'

-We make every attempt to grade plants beyond expectation.
+We make every attempt to grade plants equal to or beyond expectation.
 We choose every plant from production based on the high standards of our very most discriminating customers.

 Waverly Farm meticulously loads every plant to insure its safe and undamaged arrival.- Cardboard dividers are inserted between plants whenever there is risk of abrasion from plant to plant.- We use the most expensive trunk wraps available to ensure no damage occurs to trees with exposed trunks.- Damage claims from shipping are very rare.